 The Role of Lipids and Oils

-When the skin barrier is compromised, often from aggressive exfoliation, over-cleansing, or environmental stress, moisture is lost and inflammation can take hold.
+When the skin barrier is compromised, whether from aggressive exfoliation, over-cleansing, or environmental stress, moisture is lost and inflammation can take hold.

-This can accelerate the visible signs of aging: fine lines, loss of elasticity, and a dull, uneven tone.
+This can accelerate the appearance of fine lines, loss of elasticity, and a dull, uneven skin tone.

-Oil in the brassica family also contain these protective long-chain fatty acids, a few examples are Abyssinian oil, watercress seed oil and radish seed oil.
+Oil in the brassica family, the cabbage family, also contain these protective long-chain fatty acids, a few examples are Abyssinian oil, watercress seed oil and radish seed oil.

 Daikon Radish Seed Oil